Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 #### FengYun 2 series
 - **FengYun 2H**, and **2G** broadcast a **linearly polarized S-VISSR** signal containing 5 channels (1 visible, 4 infrared) at a fairly high quality - 1.25 km/px for the singular VIS channel and 5 km/px for the 4 IR channels.
 - This signal is very prone to corruption because of lacking FEC, which often causes misplaced/missing lines.
 You can use [HRPTEgors S-VISSR corrector](https://github.com/Foxiks/fengyun2-svissr-corrector) instead of the defeault `FengYun 2 S-VISSR` pipeline to remedy this.
-- During XX:48-XX:00 the satellites broadcast empty LRIT on 1690.5 MHz, causing the second image to be cut in half at about 57%.
+- FengYun 2H broadcasts dead (empty) LRIT every hour (except 5:30Z and every 6 hours onwards) on 1690.5, this leads to the second image being cut at about 57%.

 > These satellites also broadcast an incredibly weak **CDAS** signal, it's almost completely undocumented owing to it's weak & wide nature.